Drumming and Breath Circle For Revitalizing Our Spirit and Community Through Rhythm

 “The ability to drum is alive in all of us–not based on musical knowledge or rhythmical expertise.
 Rhythm is Medicine.
 The brain’s fundamental need for rhythm has long been known in the field of music therapy.
 We are rhythmic beings: from our heartbeat, breathing, brain waves, cranial-sacral, and circadian rhythm!
 We are wired for rhythm”, says Christine Stevens, MSW, MT.

 Those with little or no musical background can participate in group percussion activities.
 Participation in such events promotes relaxation, communication, and a sense of belonging to the community.

-Just one hour of drumming, according to a recent study, can notably boost our immune systems, even reverse stress-related genomic codes in our DNA.
-And these benefits can multiply when we connect with others to consciously create sound.
+Just one hour of drumming, according to a recent study, can notably boost our immune systems, and even reverse stress-related genomic codes in our DNA.
+And these benefits can multiply when we connect with others to create sound consciously.
 See the study below.